kashifkhan0771/utils/readME.md

 - **CommonPrefix**: Finds the longest common prefix of a set of strings.
 - **CommonSuffix**: Finds the longest common suffix of a set of strings.
 - **RunLengthEncode** Encodes a string using Run-length-encoding.
 - **RunLengthDecode** Decodes a string that has been encoded using Run-length-encoding.
+Ruturns the original string and an error if the encoding failed

 ### 9. Structs
 - **CompareStructs**: Compares two structs and returns the differences between them.